 Kalkan is another of Turkey’s outstanding beach destinations.
-It became part a part of the country following the Greco-Turkish War of 1919-1922.
-In common with other Greek territory in Anatolia, Kalkan was ceded to Turkey in the Treaty of Lausanne.
+It became part of the country following the Greco-Turkish War of 1919-1922.
+In common with other Greek territories in Anatolia, Kalkan was ceded to Turkey in the Treaty of Lausanne.

 For decades the village of Şirince, close to Selçuk, remained in a state of semi-abandonment.
 In recent years buildings have been restored, yet it retains a rustic feel.

 Christian pilgrims are now drawn to that part of Turkey due to the building known as the House of the Virgin Mary.
 It is reputed to be the place where the mother of Jesus Christ lived out her last years.
 The house was rediscovered in the 1880s after a visionary, known as Blessed Anne Catherine Emmerich, described it despite never having visited.